Santhosh071/ai_agent/README.md

    - `product_level_total_sales_metrics`

 3. **Data Loading and Cleaning**
-   - Loads raw CSV files from `raw/` directory.
+   - Loads raw CSV files from `raw/` directory
-   - Cleans and preprocesses data (date parsing, boolean conversions).
+   - Cleans and preprocesses data (date parsing, boolean conversions)
-   - Saves cleaned CSV files to `clean/` directory.
+   - Saves cleaned CSV files to `clean/` directory
-   - Loads cleaned CSV files for database insertion.
+   - Loads cleaned CSV files for database insertion

 4. **Populating the Database**
    Inserts the cleaned data into the respective SQLite tables, replacing any existing data.

 5. **Configuring Gemini Flash LLM**
-   - Reads the Google API key from the environment variable `GOOGLE_API_KEY`.
+   - Reads the Google API key from the environment variable `GOOGLE_API_KEY`
-   - Initializes the Gemini LLM client.
+   - Initializes the Gemini LLM client

 6. **Interactive CLI for Querying**
-   - Shows the database schema for reference.
+   - Shows the database schema for reference
-   - Accepts user natural language questions.
+   - Accepts user natural language questions
-   - Converts questions to SQL queries via Gemini LLM.
+   - Converts questions to SQL queries via Gemini LLM
-   - Executes SQL queries on the database.
+   - Executes SQL queries on the database
-   - Formats and outputs results interactively with simulated typing effect.
+   - Formats and outputs results interactively with simulated typing effect
-   - Supports exit by typing `exit`.
+   - Supports exit by typing `exit`

----

 ## How It Works (Step-by-Step)